pearcej/complex/_sources/AlgorithmAnalysis/AnAnagramDetectionExample.rst

 Our first solution to the anagram problem will check the lengths of the strings and then to see that each character in the first string actually occurs in the second.
 If it is possible to “checkoff” each character, then the two strings must be anagrams.
-Checking off a character will be accomplished by replacing it with the special C++ character ``\0``.
-The first step in the
-process will be to convert the second string to a local second string for checking off.
+The first step in the process will be to convert the second string to a local second string for checking off.
 Each character